MoonLightDE/lxqt-core/README.md

 LDE
 ===

-This is a proposal of lightweoght desktop enviroment.
+This is a proposal of lightweight desktop environment.